This post may contain affiliate links. Please read my disclosure policy.

 I tested this recipe first without removing the thick turkey skin and it resulted in extremely gelatinous drippings that were just plain unusable.
 Removing the skin is not hard to do and ensures you will end up with fabulous drippings that will result in a perfectly luscious gravy.
 And, don’t worry, your slow cooker does a wonderful job of creating a moist environment and your turkey breast will not dry out.

-How to Remove the Skin from a Turkey Breast
+How to Remove the Skin

 To remove the skin, start by pulling at one of the edges with a paper towel.
 You will need clean kitchen shears or a sharp knife to help you cut the skin away.
 I always work on a foil-lined board so that I can toss the foil and skin and keep my work area neat and sanitary.